sass/sass/doc-src/SASS_CHANGELOG.md

 * Setting the numeric precision by assigning to `Sass::Script::Value::Number.precision` is now thread safe.
 To set for all threads, be sure to set the precision on the main thread.
+* Sass cache files will now be world and group writable if your umask allows it.

 ## 3.4.22 (28 March 2016)